Namyts/my-linux-setup/README.md

-# MY WSL SETUP!
+# MY LINUX SETUP!

-The setup script will setup my WSL.
+The run-setup script will setup linux how I like it.
 Paste it line-by-line for now.
 Change appropriate paths manually.

-Add id_rsa and id_rsa.pub to ./ssh

-I am also using this folder to create commands for windows
+I am also using this folder to create commands for windows (i.e create my windows <--> Linux dev environment)

 Personal project.
 Im just using Github to back it up.